P57 (glycoside)

-P57 is an oxypregnane steroidal glycoside isolated from the African cactiform Hoodia gordonii.
-P57 is hypothesized to be the chemical constituent from this plant mainly responsible for the putative appetite suppressant activity of Hoodia extracts.
+P57 is an oxypregnane steroidal glycoside isolated from the traditional African medicine Hoodia gordonii.
+P57 is hypothesized to be the chemical constituent responsible for the putative appetite suppressant activity of Hoodia.

-In a rat study at Brown Medical School, intracerebroventricular injections of the purified P57 demonstrated that the compound has a likely central nervous system (CNS) mechanism of action like that of neuroactive steroids.
+In a study on rats at Brown Medical School, intracerebroventricular injections of the purified P57 demonstrated that the compound has a likely central nervous system (CNS) mechanism of action like that of neuroactive steroids.